ExtendRealityLtd/VRTK/Assets/VRTK/Source/SDK/Daydream/ABOUT.md

 * Note, it's a Daydream device setting whether the controller is rendered as held in the player's right or left hand.
 But normally players will have just one controller.

-* I recommend enabling Use Accelerometer in GrvControllerMain for more natural hand tracking.
+* I recommend enabling Use Accelerometer in GvrControllerMain for more natural hand tracking.

 * You can change the Controller's GvrArmModelOffsets Joint to Elbow for more exaggerated (amplified) motions